Shirley trained as a croupier and had an adventurous time while working in Nigeria in 1968. She travelled the world in her profession.

 For me it was a dream come true, I had always wanted to travel.
 The conditions were your return ticket was paid for by the company.
 The accommodation was free.
 Salary £200 per month and I had a 10% of the winnings of the Black Jack table.
 We just had to pay for are own food.
 We also had a house boy to do the washing cleaning and cooking.
 (Aged 20 that suited me down to the ground) Sounds, to good to be true… The snag the Biafran War was at its height and the casino was in a war zone.

 MY LIFE’S ADVENTURE HAD JUST BEGUN.

-When we finally arrived at our destination after travelling by plane from M/C to London/ London Lagos The capital at that time, we then travel by car on dirt roads for about three hours to Bennine, where we all boarded another aircraft to another town.
-We disembarked to make another 2 hour journey by car.
-It was a fascinating journey passing by small mud built villages in the middle of no where and the children standing by the road side smiling and waving as we drove past.
+When we finally arrived at our destination after travelling by plane from M/C to London/ London Lagos, the capital at that time, we then travel by car on dirt roads for about three hours to Bennine, where we all boarded another aircraft to another town.
+We disembarked to make another two hour journey by car.
+It was a fascinating journey passing by small mud built villages in the middle of nowhere and the children standing by the road side smiling and waving as we drove past.
 Not to mention the road block with armed soldiers with rifles and machine guns slung across their shoulders.
 Looking more frightening than they actually were.
 They would give you no hassle if you gave them a packet of cigarettes or a few shillings.